State space models can express n-gram languages: Introduction

 The paper is organized as follows.
-In Section 2, we introduce the graphical languages that will be used throughout the paper, and give an overview of the main results.
-In Section 3, we define the neural language models that will be used for next-word prediction.
-In Section 4, we state the main results with a construction of neural language models that solve the next-word prediction task, and outline the proof.
-In Appendix A, we discuss connections to formal language theory in depth.
-In Appendix B, we present detailed proofs of the main results.
+In Section~ \ref{sec:related_work}, we describe related work on the theoretical underpinnings of language modelling with neural networks.
+In Section~ \ref{sec:preliminaries}, we recall the definition of $n$-gram language models and state space models.
+In Section~ \ref{sec:results}, we state the main theoretical results that show state space models are at least as expressive as $n$-gram language models, and outline the proof.
+In Section~ \ref{sec:experiments}, we apply our theoretical framework to SSMs and RNNs that are trained with gradient-based optimization on a simple dataset from $n$-gram rules.
+In Sections \ref{discussion}, we discuss further directions based on our theoretical results.
+In the Appendix, we present detailed proofs of the main results.

-\textbf{Related work.}
+\section{Related work}